ibm-cloud-docs/apps/ts_apps.md

 `BXNUI2032E: The <service_instances> resource wasn't created.
 While Cloud Foundry was being contacted to create the resource, an error occurred.
 Cloud Foundry message: "You have exceeded your organization's services limit."`

-This error occurs when you have exceeded the limit on the number of service instances that you can have for your account.
+This error occurs when you exceed the limit on the number of service instances that you can have for your account.
 The maximum number of services instances for a trial account is 10.
 {: tsCauses}

 Delete any services instances that aren't needed, or remove the limit on the number of service instances that you can have.